SimDeveloper-cripto/lasd_libraries_v2/README.md

 What is left to do:

 - Graph
+  - [ ] Define Topologial Order using "incoming grade" algorithm (Note: if the graph is cyclic you cannot do it!)
   - [ ] Add the calculation and assignment of CFCs to the vertices

 Coming soon: